neat-one/wisd_2023/README.md

 # wisd_2023

 This repository holds the Jupyter Notebook for the WISD 2023 competition.
 I have also included a python file of that notebook for ease of use, but is best viewed in a notebook to view the explanations and visualizations in the notebook.
-The necessary packages and versions are in the requirements.txt file and all data is from the data given to me by the WISD group.
+The necessary packages are in the import statement at the beginning of the notebook. and all data is from the data given to me by the WISD group. wisd_neaton-2.html is the html version of the code run on the full dataset with the resulting table at the bottom. wisd_neaton.html was only run on a subset of the data. wisd_neaton.ipynb is the code notebook.